magdesign/PocketVJ-CP-v3/ROADMAP.md

 Roadmap
 *******

-what is still to do on PVJ3:

-- finally fixed rtc, removed from rc.local,  added in boot.config now in backend.php make sed command to change: dtoverlay=i2c-rtc,ds1307 to extension: dtoverlay=i2c-rtc,mcp7941x and vice versa.

-- recompile the newest pimapper, change backspace, symlink videos/images

 - improve sync script with turingmachine
 - start image player does not write output status, also pdf player, its written after stopping.... (need help)
 - mapper does not run without mouse connected
-- checkout RTMP
- .

 =====================================================================

 - fix the no mouse mapper behaviour